leviwp48/leviwp48/README.md

 I'm fascinated by products, big or small, that have a high positive impact on other's lives.
 I've worked on industry-leading services as well as apps that have high user traffic.
 I have contributed to major feature launches, observability and pipelines for infrastructure, and high trafficked API's that were customer-facing.

-Outside of work, I'm interested in following the developments of science - robotics,  I also play a lot of video games and make tech-related TikToks (470,000 followers and counting).
+Outside of work, I'm interested in following the developments of science - robotics,  I also play a lot of video games, dabble with anime, and cook day and day out.

 Currently working on: an app to help me choose what to cook for the day! 🧑‍🍳